quantfive/react-atmosphere-menu/README.md

  companyName |  String  | Below the navigation, there will be an area for extra text.
 Here you can display your name or company or group. logoComponent |  Component  | Displayed in line with the `companyName`, add a component for a logo like so: `<img src={LOGO} />`. closeMenu |  Function  | The function that closes your atmosphere menu.
-Should set the variable for the `active` prop to false.
+Should set the variable for the `active` prop to false. backgroundImage |  Image / String  | An image you want to display in the background on the active Menu or a color.
+It can be a link to an image online, a file, or #eee.

  ## Extra Options / Styling options
  Option|Type	|  Description
 |:---|:---|:---
- appClassName	|  String  | Extra class to style your app when the menu is active. companyClassName	|  String  | Extra class to style the `companyName` text. navItemClassName |  String  | Extra class to style each Navigation item.
-Default: `navItem: { \nmarginBottom: '25px', \nopacity: '.7', \n':hover': { \n\t\topacity: '1',\n\t}\n},` tagLine |  String  | Below the navigation, there will be an area for extra text.
-The tagline goes above the company text. companyName |  String  | Below the navigation, there will be an area for extra text.
-Here you can display your name or company or group. closeMenu |  Function  | The function that closes your atmosphere menu.
-Should set the variable for the `active` prop to false.
+ menuClassName |  String  | Extra class to style the AtmosphereMenu component.
+Default: `menu: { position: 'relative', overflow: 'hidden', },` appClassName	|  String  | Extra class to style your app when the menu is active. companyClassName	|  String  | Extra class to style the `companyName` text. navItemClassName |  String  | Extra class to style each Navigation item.
+Default: `navItem: { marginBottom: '25px', opacity: '.7', ':hover': { opacity: '1',}},` navLinkStyle |  String  | Extra prop to style the `<a>` or `Link` element of each Navigation Item.
+Default: `linkStyle: { textDecoration: 'none', color: '#fff', fontWeight: '300', '@media only screen and (min-width: 768px)': { fontSize: '2em', }, '@media only screen and (min-width: 1440px)': { fontSize: '2.5em', }},` linkClassName |  String  | Extra class to style the `<a>` or `Link` element of each Navigation item.
+Has the same style default as above `navLinkStyle`. navClassName  |  String  | Extra class to style the whole Nav component.